silverwind/updates/README.md

 ## Notes

 The module uses global `fetch` under the hood.
-In Node.js HTTP proxies from environment variables in global `fetch`, but it's still possible to enable `updates` to use them by installing the `undici` dependency into your project.
-Track https://github.com/nodejs/undici/issues/1650 for further updates.
+In Node.js HTTP proxies from environment are [not supported](https://github.com/nodejs/undici/issues/1650), but it's still possible to enable `updates` to use them by installing the `undici` dependency into your project.

 ## Config File